 Q: I heard that some people had reactions after vaccination.
 Are these dangerous in pregnancy?

-A: Symptoms including fever, muscle aches, joint pains, fatigue and headache are common side effects of the vaccine (particularly after the second dose).
+A: Symptoms including fever, muscle aches, joint pains, fatigue and headache are common side effects of the COVID-19 vaccines.
 Most mild side effects resolve within a day or two and are not believed to be dangerous.
 If you are worried about side effects from the vaccine and your pregnancy, talk to your OB provider before getting the vaccine.

 Q: If I have received another vaccine during pregnancy do I have to wait to get the COVID-19 vaccine?